ramo/misc-notes/git-tips.md

 |system|`git config --system user.name "John Doe" `|
 - project overrides global and global overrides system.
 - project configurations are local and not synced with remote.
+- global is user level and stored in ~/.gitconfig
 ### Reference
 - https://stackoverflow.com/questions/8801729/is-it-possible-to-have-different-git-configuration-for-different-projects